-This video is about the horrible beheading of Ms Laila Bint Abdul Muttalib Basim, loudly proclaiming her innocence until the end, in Saudi Arabia.
-Not fit to watch for children and sensitive people
+This 28 June 2017 video is about the horrible beheading of Ms Laila Bint Abdul Muttalib Basim, loudly proclaiming her innocence until the end, and other atrocities in Saudi Arabia.
+Not fit to watch for children and sensitive people.

 By Peter Lazenby in Britain:

 PM urged to call for release of men facing death for ‘protesting’

 THERESA MAY kow-towed to Saudi Arabian leaders yesterday on an official visit to the brutal Gulf state — despite its plans to behead three youths for the crime of “protesting”.

 All three were tortured into forced “confessions” relating to protests and convicted in secret trials.
 They remain imprisoned, and could be executed at any time without notice being given to their families.

 A prominent group of UN experts has called on the Saudi authorities to “release all three minors immediately.”